-- (d) the control panels in the central control station shall be capable of indicating open or closed positions of watertight and semi-watertight doors, fire doors, on or off status of the detectors, manual call points, alarms and fans; - (e) the control panel shall be continuously powered and shall have an automatic change-over to standby power supply in case of loss of normal power supply; and - (f) the control panel shall be powered from the main source of electrical power and the emergency source of electrical power. - (17) A special alarm, operated from the navigation bridge and fire control station, shall be fitted to summon the crew and this alarm may be part of the ship's general emergency alarm system and shall be capable of being sounded independently of the alarm to the passenger spaces. - (18) A fixed fire detection and fire alarm system complying with the provisions of the Fire Safety Systems Code shall be installed on cabin balconies of ships to which SOLAS Chapter II-2, Part B, regulation 5.3.4 applies, when furniture and furnishings on such balconies are not as defined in section 6.7(1)(d), subparagraphs (i),(ii),(iii), (vi) and (vii).
+- (c) the ventilation fans shall be capable of reactivation by the crew at the continuously manned control station; - (d) the control panels in the central control station shall be capable of indicating open or closed positions of watertight and semi-watertight doors, fire doors, on or off status of the detectors, manual call points, alarms and fans; - (e) the control panel shall be continuously powered and shall have an automatic change-over to standby power supply in case of loss of normal power supply; and - (f) the control panel shall be powered from the main source of electrical power and the emergency source of electrical power. - (16) A special alarm, operated from the navigation bridge and fire control station, shall be fitted to summon the crew and this alarm may be part of the ship's general emergency alarm system and shall be capable of being sounded independently of the alarm to the passenger spaces. - (17) A fixed fire detection and fire alarm system complying with the provisions of the Fire Safety Systems Code shall be installed on cabin balconies of ships to which SOLAS Chapter II-2, Part B, regulation 5.3.4 applies, when furniture and furnishings on such balconies are not as defined in section 6.7(1)(d), subparagraphs (i),(ii),(iii), (vi) and (vii).